emmanueletti/backend-inventory-management/README.md

 ## Getting Started

-- Make sure the latest version of Node and NPM installed is installed
+- Make sure the latest version of Node and NPM installed installed
 - Fork and clone the project
 - Enter into the project folder